How to get a VoIP number fast – Try for free

 Quo is a VoIP phone service built for small and growing businesses.
 It provides local US Canadian numbers, and North American toll-free numbers.
 Plus, you’ll get access to unlimited calling and texting to the US and Canada.
 It also works on phones, tablets, and computers using WiFi or data, whether your team is at home, in the office, or on the go.

 Need more than one person managing calls and texts?
-With Quo (formerly OpenPhone), you can set up shared numbers so your team can call and text from the same phone number.
+With Quo, you can set up shared numbers so your team can call and text from the same phone number.
 That way, anyone available can reply, preventing customers from slipping through the cracks.

 You’ll also get access to Quo’s texting automations, which will help you save time.
 Schedule messages to send during your customer’s business hours, set up auto-replies so they always get a response when you’re unavailable, and use snippets to keep replies consistent and professional.

 Plus, Quo’s AI features make it even easier for your team to quickly get context on customer conversations.
-After every call, Quo’s call tags can automatically label every conversation with tags like “Positive conversation 😍” or “Billing issue” so your team can easily surface trends and identify which calls to follow up with first.
+After every call, Quo generates a call transcript and summary so your team can easily keep records of each conversation.

 2. RingCentral: Best provider with desk phone rental options